zoran-cuckovic/beautiful-jekyll/_pages/qgis-visibility-analysis/index.md

 ## Ackowledgments

-Thanks to Alexander Bruy and Gilles Vuidel.
+Thanks to Alexander Bruy and Gilles Vuidel fir the help in migration to QGIS processing framework.